 Pneumonia is an infection of the lungs.
-Most infections are due either to bacteria or to viruses.
-Pneumonia can also be caused by fungi, particularly in people whose immune systems aren’t working properly.
+Most infections are due to bacteria or viruses, but some are caused by fungi.

 Pneumonia can be a mild illness or it can be something much more serious.
-Pneumonia can be life threatening, especially in babies, young children and the elderly, so it’s important to see a doctor right away.
+Pneumonia can be life threatening, especially in babies, young children and people older than 60, so it’s important to see a doctor right away.

 - feeling generally tired and unwell

 People with pneumonia may also:

 - have pain in the chest that is worse with breathing

 - be confused or disorientated (especially older people)